aaronbloomfield/pdr/labs/lab06/index.md

 - Did your implementation produce the correct results?
 Did you have to reformat your output?
 - How much faster was your program with the -O2 flag?
 - What was the speed of your implementation?
 How fast did it run on the 250x250 grid using words.txt as the dictionary file?
 What about words2.txt and the 300x300 grid?
-- What is the big-Theta running speed of the word-search component of your program?
+- What is the big-theta running speed of the word-search component of your program?
 Please do this in terms of *r* (rows), *c* (columns), and *w* (words).
 You can assume that the maximum word size is some small constant.
 Do not take into consideration the file reading or hash table creation time, neither of which are part of the actual word searching.
 - What problems did you encounter when implementing this lab?
 - How did your shell scripting writing go?
 What do you think of shell scripts so far?